Grand Ethiopian Renaissance Dam: Background

 The name that the Blue Nile river takes in Ethiopia ("Abay") is derived from the Ge'ez word for 'great' to imply its being 'the river of rivers'.
 The word Abay still exists in Ethiopian major languages to refer to anything or anyone considered to be superior.

 The site chosen for the Grand Ethiopian Renaissance Dam was identified by the United States Bureau of Reclamation in the course of the Blue Nile survey, which was conducted between 1956 and 1964 during the reign of Emperor Haile Selassie.
 However due to the coup d'état of 1974, Somalia's invasion of Ethiopia in 1977–78, and the 15-year-long Ethiopian Civil War, the project did not progress until the early 2000s.
 The Ethiopian Government surveyed the site in October 2009 and August 2010.
 In November 2010, a design for the dam was submitted.

 On 31 March 2011, a day after the project was made public, a US$4.8 billion contract was awarded without competitive bidding to Italian company Salini Impregilo, and the dam's foundation stone was laid on 2 April 2011 by the Prime Minister Meles Zenawi.
 A rock-crushing plant was constructed, along with a small air strip for fast transportation.
 The expectation was for the first two power-generation turbines to become operational after 44 months of construction, or early 2015.

-Egypt, located over 2500 km downstream of the site, opposes the dam, which it believes will reduce the amount of Nile water available to Egypt.
+Egypt, located over 2500 km downstream of the site, opposes the dam, which it believes would reduce the amount of Nile water available to Egypt.
 Zenawi argued, based on an unnamed study, that the dam would not reduce water availability downstream and would also regulate water for irrigation.
 In May 2011, it was announced that Ethiopia would share blueprints for the dam with Egypt so that the downstream impact could be examined.